Prices include next-day delivery and prescription

-Propecia was the first prescription treatment approved for male pattern baldness and is widely regarded as the most effective hair loss treatment due to its performance under clinical trials.
-Available since 1997, it has undergone extensive testing which have shown that Propecia has stopped further hair loss in over 90% of men with two-thirds of men in the studies actually experiencing natural hair regrowth.
+Propecia was the first prescription treatment approved for male pattern baldness and is widely regarded as the most effective hair loss treatment because of its performance in clinical trials.
+Since 1997, it has undergone extensive testing which has shown that Propecia has stopped further hair loss in over 90% of men with two-thirds of men in the studies actually experiencing natural hair regrowth.

-Most men will begin to notice the results within three to six months of use, with hair loss being reduced and in certain cases, hair may begin to grow back.
+Most men will notice the results within three to six months of use, with hair loss being reduced and, in certain cases, hair may grow back.
 By month nine, they should be able to maintain the hair they have, and sometimes partially regrow the hair they've lost.

 The active ingredient, finasteride is also said to provide some benefits in combating benign prostate enlargement in men.
-However, it has also been shown to be successful in minimising a man's chance of developing prostate cancer.
-It is not however prescribed for these purposes.
+However, it has also been successful in minimising a man's chance of developing prostate cancer.
+It is not, however, prescribed for these purposes.